vedantvikrampathak8-cloud/Theme-engine/README.md

 ### To run from source (`wallpaper_engine2.py`)
 - Python 3.10+ (64-bit)
-- `libmpv-2.dll` placed in the same folder as the script
+- `libmpv-2.dll` placed in the same folder as the script (only needed when running from source — already bundled in the exe)
 - Python packages (auto-installed on first run):
   ```
   PyQt5